swiftlang/swift-syntax/README.md

 allows for Swift tools to parse, inspect, generate, and transform Swift source code.

+Its API is designed for performance critical applications.
+It uses value types almost exclusively and aims to avoid existential conversions where possible.

 > Note: SwiftSyntax is still in development, and the API is not guaranteed to
 > be stable.
 It's subject to change without warning.